 How to Set UP A CONTINUOUS BREWING SYSTEM

-1. Choose Your Equipment
+1. Choose and Prep Your Equipment

 Clean everything thoroughly prior to setting up the brew system.
 Avoid antibacterial soap, and rinse with vinegar to remove soap residue.